Board of Directors

 David Martin of Metropolis was elected to represent Massac County.

-David and wife Lillie have two children, Westly and Gabrielle, and they have two grandchildren, Lily Kate and Reagan.
-His hobbies include camping, motorcycling, visiting his children and grandchildren, traveling, and singing with CrossHarmony, a southern gospel group.
+David and his wife Lillie have two grown children, Westly and Gabrielle, and they have three grandchildren, Reagan, Lily Kate, and Preslie.
+His hobbies include camping, motorcycling, and visiting his children and grandchildren.

 Bob L. McIntosh